DataBiosphere/toil/docs/running/wdl.rst

 https://github.com/ENCODE-DCC/pipeline-container

 We've included the wdl file and data files in the toil repository needed to run this example.
-First, download :download:`the example code <../../src/toil/test/wdl/wdl_templates.zip>` and unzip.
-The file needed is:
+First, download the example code_ and unzip.
+The file needed is: "testENCODE/encode_mapping_workflow.wdl".
-"testENCODE/encode_mapping_workflow.wdl".

 Next, use wdltool_ (this requires java7_) to validate this file:

 ``java -jar wdltool.jar validate encode_mapping_workflow.wdl``

-Next, use wdltool_ (this requires java7_) to generate a json file for this wdl file:
+Next, use wdltool to generate a json file for this wdl file:

 ``java -jar wdltool.jar inputs encode_mapping_workflow.wdl``